canonical/ops-lib-manifest/README.md

 ```

 Automation tools like a juju charm will need to read these yaml manifest files, manipulate
-its content, and deploy those manifests with any of the **configurable** data is changed.
+its content, and deploy those manifests when any of the **configurable** data is changed.

 ## Supporting Multiple Releases